 Toyota offers Alexa on a handful of 2019 model year vehicles

-Finally, Toyota offers Alexa integration with voice controls on new vehicles from 2019 model year onwards.
-Those 2019+ cars with Alexa include:
+Finally, Toyota offers Alexa integration with voice controls on select vehicles from 2018 model year onwards.
+Those cars with Alexa include:

 Several other vehicle makers offer an Alexa skill, but no integration in the car itself.
 This skill can be used to check the status of the car (how much gas does it have?
-Are the windows closed and doors locked?) but does not mean the vehicle has its own Alexa to speak to.
+Are the windows closed and doors locked?) by speaking to Alexa on a device like an Echo speaker, but does not mean the vehicle has its own Alexa to interact with.

 Manufacturers who offer Alexa skills include:

 To find out if you car has integrated Alexa, or an Alexa skill, visit the Amazon Auto website and consult the list.

 Echo Dot (3rd Gen) Charcoal with Echo Auto